oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 If a `schema` or `schema_uri` property is present, a Consumer MUST validate the JSON document resulting from the SD-JWT verification algorithm
 (as defined in Section 8 of [@!I-D.ietf-oauth-selective-disclosure-jwt]) against the JSON Schema document provided by the `schema` or `schema_uri` property.

-If an `extends` property is present, the Schema Type Metadata of the extended type MUST also be validated in the same manner.
+If an `extends` property is present, the schema of the extended type MUST also be validated in the same manner.
 This process includes validating all subsequent extended types recursively until a type is encountered that does not contain an `extends` property in its Type Metadata.
-Each Schema Type Metadata in this chain MUST be evaluated for a specific Verifiable Credential.
+Each schema in this chain MUST be evaluated for a specific Verifiable Credential.

-If the Schema Type Metadata validation fails for any of the types in the chain, the Consumer MUST reject the Verifiable Credential.
+If the schema validation fails for any of the types in the chain, the Consumer MUST reject the Verifiable Credential.

 The following is a non-normative example of a result JSON document after executing the SD-JWT verification algorithm that is validated against the JSON Schema document in the example provided in (#schema-definition):